 Heat Pump Repair & Service in West Los Angeles

-LC Heating & Air provides heat pump repair in West Los Angeles — including heat pump services, heat pump not heating, heat pump replacement, energy efficient heat pump.
+LC Heating & Air provides heat pump repair in West Los Angeles — including heat pump repair, heat pump not heating, heat pump not cooling, heat pump service.
 Whether you need same-day service, a written estimate, or help deciding between repair and replacement, our licensed technicians handle every make and model.

 We repair and service all major HVAC brands in West Los Angeles, including Carrier, Trane, Lennox, Daikin, Mitsubishi, and Goodman, and older or discontinued units.
 No matter the manufacturer, we diagnose the problem accurately and give you an upfront price before any work begins.